kevwalsh/carota/_posts/2016-01-05-where-to-sleep.md

 If you're coming from far away: arrive anytime and stay as long as you want.

-If you're coming from Toronto (and you have a chance to come camping anytime you want, when there are less people!): arrive late in the morning on Saturday and stay for a night or two!
+If you're coming from Toronto (and have a chance to come visit anytime you want, when there are less people!): arrive late in the morning on Saturday and stay for a night or two!

 #### Airbnb, B&B's & hotels

-We live just south of the village of Duncan, in the town of The Blue Mountains, Ontario.
+We are 5 minutes south of the village of Duncan (No retail there, just a reference on the maps!), 20 minutes south of Thornbury (Beaches, grocerys, restaurants and bars) in the town of The Blue Mountains, Ontario.

 - **Airbnbs**: [Many options around us](https://www.airbnb.ca/s/Duncan--Canada?checkin=29-07-2016&checkout=01-08-2016&guests=2&room_types%5B%5D=Entire+home%2Fapt&sw_lat=44.26659464166998&sw_lng=-80.60931852550351&ne_lat=44.52074649763&ne_lng=-80.28659513683164&search_by_map=true&zoom=11&ss_id=2ulkhhr6&s_tag=oH5o_ORV), including lots of condos at Blue Mountain, the ski resort 25 minutes drive from here.
 The other options seem nicer to us but are way fewer so it's probably best not too wait to long.